opennetworkinglab/aether-docs/onramp/blueprints.rst

 * A ``hosts.ini`` file, documented by example, specifies the target servers required by the blueprint.

-* A set of Make targets, defined in a submodule and imported into OnRamp's global Makefile, provides commands to install and uninstall the blueprint.
+* A set of Make targets, defined in a component directory under ``deps`` and imported into OnRamp's global Makefile, provides commands to install and uninstall the blueprint.

 * (Optional) A new ``aether-<blueprint>`` repo defines the Ansible Roles and Playbooks required to deploy a new component.

-* (Optional) New Roles, Playbooks, and Templates, checked to existing repos/submodules, customize existing components for integration with the new blueprint.
+* (Optional) New Roles, Playbooks, and Templates, checked to existing component directories under ``deps``, customize existing components for integration with the new blueprint.
 To support blueprint independence, these elements are intentionally kept "narrow", rather than glommed onto an existing element.

 * (Optional) Any additional hardware (beyond the Ansible-managed Aether servers) required to support the blueprint.